Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 ---
-title: "Software Development Process and the Landscape of Approaches"
+title: "1.2 Software Development Process and the Landscape of Approaches"
 teaching: 0
 exercises: 0
 ---